awsdocs/amazon-lumberyard-user-guide/doc_source/component-entity-system-pg-components-ebuses-best-practices.md

   using CheeseburgerComponentRequestBus = AZ::EBus<CheeseburgerComponentRequests>;
   ```
 + Use the name format `MyComponentNotificationBus` for events that are broadcast from `MyComponent`, as in the following example\.
+  For the notifiction interface class the name format of `MyComponentNotifications` is recommended as well\.

   ```
   class CheeseburgerComponentNotifications : public AZ::ComponentBus